America’s Population is Aging, and Estate Planning Must Transition to Address the Complex Realities of Americans Living Longer

 The harsh reality is that Alzheimer’s/Dementia will cause multiple cognitive malfunctions and eventually, death.
 In the early stages, a person will be fully capable of engaging in all phases of life, including financial and life care planning.
 He or she is perfectly capable of signing legal documents.

-Thereafter it will become important to objectively estimate what stage of the disease the person has and how quickly he or she will decline, so that planning can be completed in time.
-Knowing that dementia will occur as a result of Alzheimer’s, makes it imperative to create safeguards (in advance) to minimize the likelihood of financial abuse in the future.
+Thereafter, and over time, it will become important to objectively estimate the stage of the disease the person has and how quickly he or she will continue to decline, so that planning can be completed in time.
+Knowing that dementia will occur as a result of Alzheimer’s makes it imperative to create safeguards (in advance) to minimize the likelihood of financial abuse in the future.
 Merely signing a durable power of attorney or revocable trust alone may be insufficient.
-Having a trusted person available to review statements can intercept problems if a person’s abilities decline faster than anticipated and can serve as an important check and balance.
+Having a trusted person available to review statements can intercept problems if a person’s capabilities decline faster than anticipated and can serve as an essential check-and-balance.
 I call this person a “financial monitor” in my documents.
-A higher level of protective planning can (perhaps, must) be created by way of a revocable trust with an honest and reliable family member including a child/sibling/close relative or a corporate co-trustee (i.e., a bank or trust company) to serve as trustee.
-Such a trust can even incorporate a provision that mandates periodic evaluations by an independent care manager to assure the person’s physical safety and well-being.
-Lifecare managers can be extremely helpful when a person has little or no surviving family or is geographically remote from their support location(s).
+A higher level of protective planning may also justify the creation of a revocable trust with an honest and reliable family member, including a child/sibling/close relative, or a corporate co-trustee (i.e., a bank or trust company) to serve as trustee.
+Such a trust can even include a provision mandating periodic evaluations by an independent care manager to ensure the person’s physical safety and well-being.
+Lifecare managers can be invaluable when a person has little or no surviving family or is geographically remote from their support location(s).

 To me, MS, ALS and related diseases are the most terrifying because they can (and do) strike young people, often in midlife.
-Many patients living with MS are concerned about their condition deteriorating over the coming years.
-Consequently, planning for MS (and all other similar degenerative diseases) is to plan for the reality of their future condition.
-Legal documents generally should include a power of attorney that is effective immediately and not at some point in time in the future.
-Individuals with MS and other degenerative conditions need to place as much of their financial life on autopilot (i.e., auto-payment/deposit) as feasible.
-That way, if the person cannot handle his or her financial matters independently and/or for extended periods of time (i.e. a week or month) because of symptom flare up’s the basics of their important financial obligations will be in order (i.e. utility payments, social security deposits, etc.) Similarly, if the person has a revocable trust, the disability clause allowing another person or entity to serve as trustee or co-trustee can be written to allow contemporaneous assistance by the co-trustee.
-Of course, there are many considerations involved when the term “disability” and/or the onset of the disability is discussed.
+Many patients living with MS are concerned about their condition deteriorating over time.
+Consequently, planning for MS (and all other similar degenerative diseases) is to prepare for the reality of their future condition.
+Legal documents generally should include a power of attorney that is effective immediately, not at some point in the future.
+Individuals with MS and other degenerative conditions need to place as much of their financial life on autopilot (i.e., pre-scheduled electronic payments/deposits) as feasible.
+That way, if the person cannot handle his or her financial matters independently and/or for extended periods of time (i.e., a week or month) because of symptom flare-ups, their significant financial obligations will be in order (i.e., utility payments, social security deposits, etc) Similarly, if the person has a revocable trust, the disability clause allowing another person or entity to serve as trustee or co-trustee can be written to enable contemporaneous assistance by the co-trustee.
+Of course, there are many considerations when discussing the term “disability” and/or its onset.
 It is a topic that must be addressed.
 I touch upon it later on this page.

 Tremors and Parkinson’s Disease (PD)

 Recognition of Parkinson’s is often obscured.
 Many times, the symptoms are not readily apparent.
-The disease compromises motor skills especially handwriting which over time becomes cramped and uneven.
+The disease compromises motor skills, primarily handwriting, which over time becomes cramped and uneven.
 A dramatic change(s) in handwriting can result in a bank and/or other third party refusing to accept a signature because it may not match the signature on file.
-A third party may even request documents to include three or more different signatures of the person, to reflect the more significant variations in signatures.
+A third party may even request documents that include three or more different signatures of the person to reflect the more significant variations in the person’s signature.
 Don’t minimize what I just said.
-Years ago, I had a bank refuse to accept my check because my signature was materially different than the signature card on file.
-As a result, I had to go to the bank and redo my signature card to identify it as my signature.
-(My daily signature is often controlled by my “mood” as I call it and I know it).
-Not only should legal documents be written to address the person’s challenges, but also, the family must take practical steps to safeguard the person as the disease and/or the challenges of aging start accelerating the decline.
+Years ago, I had a bank refuse to accept my check because my signature was materially different from the one on file.
+As a result, I had to go to the bank and have my signature card reissued to confirm it was my signature.
+(My daily signature is often controlled by my “mood,” as I call it, and I know it).
+Not only should legal documents be written to address the person’s challenges, but the family must also take practical steps to safeguard the person as the disease and/or the challenges of aging accelerate the decline.

 Dealing With the Challenges of Getting Older and Being Part of the Aging Generation